All photography and artwork, provided by Friends of Curlip

 Unfortunately, the hull of Paddle Steamer Curlip, has been attacked by Teredo Worm, that have eaten along some of her timber planks and compromised her underwater hull. https://en.wikipedia.org/wiki/Teredo_navalis

-Our intention is to perform local fund raising and seek crowd funding donations and any available assistance grants to rebuild the vessel, an asset of the people of East Gippsland.
-We are excited about the upcoming Victorian State Government Community Grants Competition "Pick my Project" that we are in the process of submitting our submission to.
-We will keep our community friends and supporters posted in coming weeks on"How you can Help"
+As outlined in our 2016 Business plan, our intention is to perform local fund raising and seek crowd funding donations and any available assistance grants to rebuild the vessel, an asset of the people of East Gippsland.

 The Hard work for P.S,Curlip has begun.

-With the hull timbers replaced and proper ongoing care and maintenance she could well survive another 100 years, coupled with sound governance and well planned maintenance regimes P.S.
+With MORE THAN 50% of thehull timbers replaced and proper ongoing care and maintenance she could well survive another 100 years, coupled with sound governance and well planned maintenance regimes P.S.
 Curlip should endure as a viable community based, educational and eco tourism venture on the Gippsland Lakes for many decades to come.

-Paddle Steamer Curlip was relocared in October 2016, to a new area of operation to gain access to maintenance facilities and slipways and higher volumes of tourism potential at the Port of Bairnsdale, Paynesville and the Mitchell River Delta, a world listed Ramsar Wetland.
+Paddle Steamer Curlip was relocared in October 2016, to a new area of operation to gain access to maintenance facilities and slipways and higher volumes of tourism potential, both international and domestic on the Gippsland Lakes, including the Mitchell River Delta, a world listed Ramsar Wetland.

-We believe that with the broad community support we currently enjoy, Paddle Steamer Curlip's Sun Steam & Water Renewable Energy submission for $140,410.00 is a worthy recipient.
+We believe that with the broad community support we currently enjoy, Paddle Steamer Curlip's Sun Steam & Water Renewable Energy crowd fund for $145,000.00 will gain great support from our supporters and Friends of Curlip..
 With our cause, gaining in support from our greater community.
-Paddle Steamer Curlip will provide training, via work for the dole schemes, for long term unemployed.
+Paddle Steamer Curlip will provide employment, training, via work for the dole schemes, attract new residents and provide a major influx of tourism $ into our community.

-She will become a training and work experience vessel for local TAFE students.
-As Victoria's only Paddle Steamer she will be involved in certification courses for mariners, STEAM ENGINEERS and boiler attendants.
+Victoria's only Paddle Steamer, P.S.Curlip will be involved in certification courses for mariners, steam engineers and boiler attendants.

-Paddle Steamer Curlip is a valid and highly regarded project that provides scope for local Men's Shed projects and provides a day to day interest for our many volunteers and Friends of Curlip.
+Paddle Steamer Curlip is a valid and highly regarded project that provides scope for many other East Gippsland Community Groups and provides a day to day interest for our many volunteers and Friends of Curlip.

 What We've Achieved